isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Kickstart the process.md

 ---

 ### The process
-The time required to create a website can vary, ranging from 36 hours to 6 months, depending on the size of the site and your internal processes.
-(May wanna specify how long it takes to get a website?
-What's our turnaround time)
+The time required to setup a new website can vary, ranging from 36 hours to 6 months, depending on the size of the site and your internal processes.

 ##### 1. Let us know you're interested

-- Send us request through [this contact form](https://go.gov.sg/isomer-contact/).
-- If your use case matches our capabilities, we'll generate a new website template for you
+[Send us request through this form](https://go.gov.sg/isomer-contact/).
+If your use case matches our capabilities, we'll generate a new website template for you

 ##### 2. Log into [cms.isomer.gov.sg](https://cms.isomer.gov.sg/sites) to start editing
 You can add other collaborators to your site through IsomerCMS.
+[Learn how to add or remove collaborators]()

 ##### 3. Launch your website

-You will be guided on how to launch your website independently through IsomerCMS.
-[Learn more about the site launch process](www.google.com)
+You will be guided on how to launch your website independently.
+[Learn more about the site launch process]()

-Read our list of [FAQs]() before

 ---
 [old]